Technology-for-the-Poorest-Billion/2024-OVSI/www/about.md

 Red: The concentrator is off.
 Orange: The device is in calibration mode.
 Green: The concentrator is on and running.

 #### **The Prototype**

-Below is an image of the prototype attached to a typical oxygen concentrator.
+Below is an image of the prototype during testing, attached to a typical oxygen concentrator.
 The final device will contain all of the sensors and components in a simple yet effective housing, which will protect them from the harsh environmental conditions.

 <img src="Assets/Full_prototype.jpeg" alt="photo of prototype" width="300"/>